dillbyrne/random-agent-spoofer/README.md

 ### Whitelist

-- Option to toggle whitelsit support
+- Option to toggle whitelist support

 - Option to set a custom whitelist profile